 - 20% to 40% generic, related, naked, random, exact match, and other anchors

-The best way to truly know the optimum distribution is to study your competitors and see how they are doing it.
-Look at the top ranking pages and see why they are ranking better and identify how they are placing their links.
+The best way to truly know the optimum distribution is to study your competitors and see how they do it.
+Look at the top-ranking pages, see why they rank better and identify how they place their links.

-If you are using Linkilo, you can identify just how many times you have used your anchor text:
+If you are using Linkilo, you can identify just how many times you have used your anchor text with our anchor analysis reporting tool:

 6. Pay Attention to Surrounding Text